Antipurity/sensor-network/docs/ROADMAP.md

 - Each step: first, NaN|-1..1 numbers are collected into named cells of a fixed size by *senders*, then all *handlers* of the environment receive those cells and create feedback (of the same size), then feedback is fed back to the *senders*.
 This composable architecture is made possible by *order invariance* of cells.
 - Each cell has structure: first 1 number for the reward (because prediction of what others did is *not* enough to distinguish preferable solutions) (always 0 in no-action senders), then the name (split into equally-sized parts), then data.
 By default, `64` numbers in data, and `63` numbers in the name, `16` numbers per name part.
     - The name (positional embedding) can be specified as an array, where strings are hashed and turned into basically-unpredictable number sequences and put into parts in-order, and numbers are put wherever.
 At least 1 part is always for numbers.
 The first part is always for the user ID, the same per machine, `"self"` by default; allows to compose many machines into a network.
-    - ⋯ Nail down some simple string-hashing strategy.
+    - ✓ Nail down some simple string-hashing strategy.
+Such as putting MD5 byte-by-byte, rescaling to `-1`..`1`, fractally folding each part if needed.
     - ⋯ Allow specifying user ID (a string), or telling that it should be re-generated each time, or a place where it is stored.

 This allows pretty much any interaction to happen, from simple observation of data, through actions in the environment, to corrections of observations [if they can change some](https://arxiv.org/abs/2006.12057)[how](https://powerlisting.fandom.com/wiki/Mind_Link).